Daycroft School

-School history
+History

 Daycroft was founded by Sarah Pyle Smart as a private school for the children of area Christian Scientists so they could be educated in an environment akin to their home life, where the teachings of Christian Science were "an integral part" of life.
 To that end, the faculty were all members of The Mother Church.
 Admission to the school was restricted to the children of parents who were students of Christian Science.
 The school had no official tie with the Christian Science Church.
 In later years, admission was extended to those had a close relative who was a member of The Mother Church or one of its branch churches.

 The school was a member of the Secondary Education Board and offered pre-school through high school, in general subjects and college preparatory education.
 The school offered partial scholarships and was incorporated in 1939 as a non-profit institution.
 Daycroft served both day students and boarding students at its Greenwich campus.
 It contained a boys and girls dormitory.
 Dorm parents were selected to live on each floor of the dorms annually both to live there as a resource for the students and to help maintain safety for the students.

 The school's initial home was in Darien, Connecticut, where the Smarts lived.
 In 1935, a portion of an estate was purchased on Noroton Hill, near the Stamford Cove and became the new home for the school.
 The 46-acre Stamford campus was sold to Clairol in 1963, when the school moved to the Rock Ridge area of Greenwich, Connecticut.
 In 1971, the school moved to the former Rosemary Hall campus, also in Rock Ridge.
 In 1998, the campus was placed on the National Register of Historic Places because of its architectural significance.
 Its chapel was designed in the Middle English Gothic style by Theodore E. Blake of Carrère & Hastings.